vesuxyz/docs/docs/user-guides/create-pool-guide.md

 **4. Define Lending Pairs**

-Add all the lending pairs, consisting of a collateral asset and debt asset, and their configuration that should be enabled in the pool
+Add all the lending pairs, consisting of a collateral asset and debt asset, and their configuration that should be enabled in the pool.

 ![Define Pairs](images/ps4_updated.png)